bytecodealliance/wasmtime/cranelift/docs/isle.md

 execution of ISLE rewriting has a well-defined implementation in Rust.
 The basic principles are:

-1. Every constructor with rules in ISLE becomes a Rust function.
-The constructor arguments are the Rust function arguments.
-The constructor's "return value" is the Rust function's return value (usually wrapped in an `Option` because pattern coverage can be incomplete).
+1. Every term with rules in ISLE becomes a single Rust function.
+The arguments are the Rust function arguments.
+The term's "return value" is the Rust function's return value (wrapped in an `Option` because pattern coverage can be incomplete).

 2. One rewrite step is one Rust function call.

 3. Rewriting is thus eager, and reified through ordinary Rust control flow.
+When we construct a term that appears on the left-hand side of rules, we do so by calling a function (the "constructor body");
-The code that embeds the ISLE generated code will kick off execution by calling a top-level "driver" constructor; this will invoke constructors in its rewrite expression, making other Rust function calls, until eventually a value is returned.
+   and this function *is* the rewrite logic, so the term is rewritten as soon as it exists.
+The code that embeds the ISLE generated code will kick off execution by calling a top-level "driver" constructor.
+The body of the constructor will eventually choose one of several rules to apply, and execute code to build the right-hand side expression; this can invoke further constructors for its subparts, kicking off more rewrites, until eventually a value is returned.

 4. This design means that "intermediate terms" -- constructed terms that are then further rewritten -- are never actually built as